People's National Movement: Independence era

 In the 1961 General Elections the PNM won 20 of 30 seats with 58% of the vote.
-With the collapse of the West Indian Federation the PNM led Trinidad and Tobago to independence on 31 August 1962.
+With the collapse of the West Indian Federation, the PNM led Trinidad and Tobago to independence on 31 August 1962.

-In the 1966 General Elections the PNM won 24 of 36 seats with 52% of the vote.
-However economic and social discontent grew under PNM rule.
+In the 1966 General Elections the PNM won 24 of 36 seats, with 52% of the vote.
+However, economic and social discontent grew under PNM rule.
 This came to a climax in April 1970 with the Black Power Revolution.
-On 13 April, PNM Deputy Leader and Minister of External Affairs A.N.R.
-Robinson resigned from the party and government.
-On the 20th facing a revolt by a portion of the Army in collusion with the growing Black Power movement, Williams declared a State of Emergency.
-By 22 April the mutineers had begun negotiations for surrender.
+On 13 April, PNM Deputy Leader and Minister of External Affairs A. N. R. Robinson resigned from the party and government.
+On 20 April, facing a revolt by a portion of the Army in collusion with the growing Black Power movement, Williams declared a State of Emergency.
+By 22 April, the mutineers had begun negotiations for surrender.
 Following this certain ministers were forced to resign including John O'Halloran, Minister of Industry and Gerard Montano, Minister of Home Affairs.

 In the 1971 General Elections the PNM faced only limited opposition as the major opposition parties boycotted the election citing the use of voting machines.
 The PNM captured all 36 seats in the election, including eight that they carried unopposed.
-Additionally Williams split the post of Deputy Leader into three and appointed Kamaluddin Mohammed, Errol Mahabir and George Chambers to the position.
+Additionally, Williams split the post of Deputy Leader into three and appointed Kamaluddin Mohammed, Errol Mahabir and George Chambers to the position.

-In 1972 J. R. F. Richardson crossed the floor and declared himself an Independent.
+In 1972, J. R. F. Richardson crossed the floor and declared himself an Independent.
 He was subsequently appointed Leader of the Opposition.
 He was soon joined by another MP, Dr. Horace Charles.

-In 1973 the PNM faced a major crisis.
+In 1973, the PNM faced a major crisis.
 On 28 September Williams announced that he would not stand for re-election.
 This led to a race to succeed him as Political Leader of the party.
 By 18 November 250 of 476 registered party groups had submitted nominations, 224 of them for Attorney General Karl Hudson-Phillips and 26 for Minister of Health, Kamaluddin Mohammed.
 Williams announced on 2 December that he would return as Political Leader and Hudson-Phillips was forced out of the party.